 The Lough Swilly Lifeboat station in Donegal was the first station of its kind in Ireland to successfully complete the RNLI (Royal National Lifeboat Association) President’s Award program.
 It’s also the only lifeboat station in the country which operates two lifeboats.
-One inshore lifeboat and another all-weather Tyne class lifeboat.
+One inshore lifeboat and another all-weather Shannon class lifeboat.

 Ned’s Point Buncrana

 The RNLI established an inshore lifeboat station at Ned’s Point in Buncrana, Co.
 Donegal in March 1988.
 A new boathouse was built there in 1995 to accommodate the D class lifeboat, B class Atlantic lifeboat and tractor with improved crew facilities and a souvenir shop for visitors.

 The all-weather Tyne class lifeboat joined the Lough Swilly family in September 2000 with the Shannon Class boat ariving in 2015.
 The station has received six awards in total since its inception – Framed Letter of Thanks (3) and Thanks of the Institution Inscribed on Vellum (3).

 The RNLI can provide you with information on their youth project work and even arrange a visit from an RNLI presenter who will happily come and deliver a presentation to your class with the presentations tailored to your exact age group.